AdobeDocs/experience-cloud.en/help/mobile-android-implementation/target-vec.md

 **To register your URL Scheme**

-1. In XCode, double-click on your app to open the Settings screen
+1. In Android Studio, double-click on your app to open the Settings screen
 1. On the Settings screen, click the `Info` tab
 1. Expand the URL Types section
 1. Note that the **[!UICONTROL Identifier]** is set to `com.adobetarget.BusBookingSwift`.
 You can use this identifier or change it if you like.